Finding The Right CRM Manager2 Aug 2021

 The CRM Preparation

-To get the ball rolling, you need an agreed a set of goals that your CRM implementation needs to meet.
-These will need to be SMART, in order to help keep everyone on track.
-Let’s start what is often goal number one: which is to migrate all your existing customer data out of disparate Excel spreadsheets into your customer relationship management solution.
-This is usually best done before the user training can take place.
+Let’s start with what is often goal number one: migrate all your existing customer data out of disparate Excel spreadsheets into your customer relationship management solution.
+This is usually best done before any user training takes place, as it means your system has got tangible data that means something to your team.

 SMART means that this task needs to be